 Throughout the rest of the year, the student committee focuses on other training opportunities including webinars, workshops, and panels.
 Some recent highlights been:

 The student committee consists of chairs and co-chairs covering: the student committee as a whole, webinar activities, conference activities, secretary and social media, and diversity and membership outreach.
 In addition to these core members, the student committee consists of a number of general members interested in building IAPHS.
 Brief biographies of the current chairs/co-chairs can be found below.
-We’re always looking for new members and chairs, and if you’re interested in joining us please contact Sue Bevan at sbevan@iaphs.org.
+We’re always looking for new members and chairs, and if you’re interested in joining us please contact Brianne Cook at bcook@iaphs.org.
 If you’re not a member of IAPHS, but a student who is passionate about population health, we encourage you to join to stay in the loop on upcoming events!

 Michael Green, Chair